 The Irish Augustinians in History

-The Augustinians first came to Ireland with the Normans.
+However, stepping further back in history the Augustinians first came to Ireland with the Normans.
 Around 1280 they established their first Irish foundation in Dublin.
 In the course of the next 150 years, the Augustinians will establish a further 21 Friaries throughout Ireland during the pre-Reformation period.
 Dungarvan followed shortly after Dublin in 1290, while Galway was the last to be founded, in 1500.

 Initially, however, they were very much part of the invading forces, and so did not move into the strictly Gaelic parts of the country in the south and north and west.
 Thus at the beginning of their history the Augustinians were ruled from Norman-England.
 But inevitably, as time went on, the now Anglo-Irish Augustinians (in keeping with the general trend) began to seek more 'independence'.
 This resulted in limited 'local government', which was officially granted at a General Chapter of the Order held at Rimini in 1394.